webix-hub/gitbook-webix-jet/start.md

-# Getting Started

 ## Advantages of Webix Jet

 Webix Jet allows you to create flexible, easily maintainable apps, where data and visual presentations are clearly separated, interface elements can be easily combined and reused, all parts can be developed and tested separately - all with minimal code footprint.
 It has a ready to use solution for all kinds of tasks, from simple admin pages to fully-fledged apps with multiple locales, customizable skins, and user access levels.

 Webix Jet is a fully client-side solution and can be used with any REST-based data API.
-So there aren’t any special requirements to the server.
+So there are no special requirements to the server.

 ## How to Start